The Manchurian Candidate (2004 film): Plot

-Major Bennett Marco commanded a U.S. Army unit during the Gulf War in 1991.
+Major Bennett Marco commanded a U.S. Army unit during the Persian Gulf War in 1991.
 Sergeant First Class Raymond Shaw was awarded the Medal of Honor for actions following an enemy ambush of his reconnaissance patrol in Kuwait.
-Shaw led all but two survivors of the patrol on a three day escape through the desert.
+Shaw led all but two survivors of the patrol on a three-day escape through the desert.
 Shaw is now a U.S. congressman whose ruthless mother, Virginia Senator Eleanor Prentiss Shaw, uses her influence to secure his nomination as the vice-presidential candidate over the favorite, Senator Tom Jordan.
 Shaw also resents her role in the break-up of his relationship with childhood sweetheart Jocelyn, Senator Jordan's daughter, prior to his enlistment.

 One of Marco's former soldiers, Al Melvin, confesses to him he's having confusing dreams about the ambush, in which the patrol's soldiers are captured, tortured and brainwashed.
 Marco feels compelled to investigate and travels to New York City.
 En route he meets an outgoing supermarket clerk named Rosie who knows his name.
 Marco accepts her offer of lodgings.
-While showering at her apartment, he digs at a small lump he finds on his upper back and dislodges a metal object that falls down the sink after Rosie forces inside the bathroom in response to his sounds of distress.
+While showering at her apartment, he digs at a small lump he finds on his upper back and dislodges a metal object that falls down the sink after Rosie forces her way inside the bathroom in response to his sounds of distress.

 Marco confronts Shaw at campaign headquarters, wrestles him to the ground and bites his back to remove an implant he suspects is there.
 Marco is arrested and released when Shaw refuses to press charges.
 He returns to Rosie's apartment still concealing Shaw's implant in his mouth.
 His friend Delp analyzes it, and surmises its purpose was storage of emergency medical data.
 He is aware of a parallel project for implantables funded by Manchurian Global, a powerful private equity firm with major political connections, including Senator Shaw.
 Delp administers electro-convulsive therapy with methohexital to Marco and he summons clearer recollections that he was brainwashed during the mission, and that the two missing soldiers were in fact killed by him and Shaw.
 He learns he's under surveillance when he discovers microcassettes in Rosie's handbag containing recordings of their conversations.